rxi/lume/README.md

 ### lume.rgba(color)
 Takes the 32bit integer `color` argument and returns 4 numbers, one for each channel, with a range of 0 - 255.
-Useful for as the argument to [LÖVE](http://love2d.org)'s setColor() function.
+Handy for using as the argument to [LÖVE](http://love2d.org)'s setColor() function.
 ```lua
 lume.rgba(0xFF304050) -- Returns 48, 64, 80, 255